Couple Communication Skills

 - couples counseling methods and formats presented by different couple counseling educators/experts.

-4. As a psychologist for decades , I have the know-how for dealing with the intra- and inter-personal anger, anxiety, expectations, frustration, hurt, guilt and stubbornness that often interfere with effective communication.
+the know-how for dealing with the intra- and inter-personal anger, anxiety,

-5. As a research-based psychologist , I can detect barriers to effective communication
+5. As a research-based psychologist , I can

 stemming from: